DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Your toddler is extremely egocentric.
 They don’t understand that other things need to be done or they have to wait.
 Your toddler still has to learn patience, or understand why they can’t have or do something.

-Once the toddler meltdown is over and your child is calm you will want to reward your child.
-Reward the good behavior ignore the bad.
-So after you are sure the meltdown is over you will cuddle, give treats, color, any activity your kid really likes to do with you.
+Once the toddler meltdown is over and your child is calm you can start getting back into routine.
+With a calm child you can cuddle, give treats, eat, color, or do any activity.
 By rewarding the calm behavior your kid will begin to understand that calm behavior gets more attention.

-In order to teach our children the concepts of patience or danger we have to play a game of protect, ignore, and reward.
-Protect from danger, ignore the bad behavior, and reward the good.
+The first few years of your kids life is a giant game of protect, ignore, and reward.
+Protect from danger, ignore the bad behavior, and reward the good behavior.

 Toddler Tantrums In 2 Year Old